emanuil-tolev/es-hands-on-intro/README.md

+# A Hands-on Introduction to Elasticsearch and Kibana

 1. You might like to read through [the workshop requirements](https://github.com/emanuil-tolev/es-hands-on-intro/blob/master/workshop-requirements.md) to make sure the software is running and configured correctly. `docker` and `docker-compose` will make your life much easier.
 2. git clone https://github.com/emanuil-tolev/es-hands-on-intro.git